alliyahg/BIS15W2020_agalvan/lab 3 /lab3_hw.md

 ## 16     contopus       virens       13.80  1.1398791  4.643746       4.073894
 ## 17    motacilla         alba       21.22  1.3267454  5.894870       4.443105
 ```
-**The lowest mass in grams is from the bird Regulus Regulus.**
+**The lowest mass in grams is from the bird Regulus regulus.**

-11. Do a search online; what is the common name of the bird from #8 above?
+11. Do a search online; what is the common name of the bird from #10 above?
 Place a link in your markdown file that takes us to a webpage with information on its biology.

-**For #8 the common name for Wilsonia Canadensis is the "Canada Warbler".
-More information about this bird can be found [here](https://en.wikipedia.org/wiki/Canada_warbler).**
+**For #10 the common name for Regulus regulus is the "Goldcrest".
+More information about this bird can be found [here](https://en.wikipedia.org/wiki/Goldcrest).**

 12. What is the `hra.mass.ratio` for an ostrich?
 Show your work, please.